 Roop bridges the gap of technology and business, providing our clients with creative, seamless solutions.
 But don’t get fooled by his young(ish) looks.
 Trained as a Computer Engineer from the University of Toronto, Roop has worked as a consultant for the City of New York and for Workbrain Inc where he worked for a number of large to small scale clients.
 He co-founded Veritasq, an online collaboration platform, and is now co-founder at Polyform Labs, where he strives to create inspiring and intuitive products.
 He is also a co-founder of Stone Soup Innovation Labs, a community and co-working space for young companies.

 When not at work, you can find him playing soccer or cricket, or travelling.
 He’s lived in 7 different cities and counting, and is always ready to take a trip.
 Roop also mentors university students and is a volunteer guidance counsellor at local high schools.

 John has been involved in the commercial advertising industry since 1989.
 He began his career in commercial photography in Toronto, where he was introduced to the world of major brands, agencies, large scale production and process.
-John later gravitated into graphic design and has been immersed in all aspects of design and creative direction ever since.
+John quickly gravitated into graphic design and has been continually immersed in all aspects of design and creative direction.
 John is a human-centric designer who embraces simplicity and elegance.
-He is laser focused on an immersive user experience and delivering to our clients’ strategy and brand requirements.
+He is focused on an immersive user experience and delivering to our clients’ strategy and brand requirements.
 He has designed for a wide variety of clients in the tech sector, government, travel, tourism, hospitality, medical and NFP’s.

 Besides family and friends, his biggest passion for the last 20 years has been surfing.
 John lives on the edge of beautiful west coast Vancouver Island.
 He is a graduate from Humber College and George Brown College.